pallendes/pokerGameApp/README.md

-# poker-game-app3
+# poker-game-app

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+Simple poker game app made with angular exclusively for the technical test.
+Additional notes can be found in the /doc directory.

 ## Build & development